 These days “Hail Satan” often manifests as a sort of meme–in many cases literally a meme–and in fact the use of “Hail Satan” as an ironic stock reference played a pretty big part in our own Simone Lasher becoming a Satanist in earnest.
 (More on that in last year’s Diviner magazine.)

 But what does it mean when we say it sincerely?
 Around here, this phrase may serve for almost everything: It’s both “hello” and “goodbye”; it may be a way of offering congratulations, or a statement of agreement; in private exchanges it’s a term of endearment, whereas in more public addresses it’s a broad rhetorical intensifier; in correspondence it can even serve as a sign off.

 Most often we employ it in the context of Satanic ritual, where it can both underscore an important moment and also provide a natural transition into something else.
 And generally people seem to love saying it and, perhaps more importantly, hearing it.

 Because the thing that all of these contexts have in common is that they’re affirming.
-When we tell someone “Hail Satan,” the intent is to create the impression of belonging: belonging in this moment, in this company, in this community, or even just in ourselves.
+When we tell someone “Hail Satan,” it’s to create the impression of belonging: belonging in this moment, in this company, in this community, or even just in ourselves.

 We wish for that person to feel accepted, invited, and comfortable as who they are–particularly in ways they may not be in the outside world.
-When said to (or in the company of) a stranger, “Hail Satan” may indicate that they’re witnessing a private and authentic moment.
+When said to (or in the company of) a stranger, “Hail Satan” may indicate that they’re witnessing an authentic moment.